 Interestingly enough, there is good evidence to suggest that people who get enough Vitamin E from their diet have a lower risk of ever getting NAFLD.

 This is where the quality and consistency of scientific evidence starts to go down a bit compared to the supplements mentioned above.

 You won’t find major scientific organizations, for the most part, widely recommending these products to people living with NAFLD.

 That doesn’t mean they don’t offer some small benefit, but it does mean we aren’t confident that the potential benefit justifies their widespread recommendation.

 I’ve written extensively on both Milk Thistle and L-carnitine, linked below, and I encourage you to give them a read if they are a topic of interest.

-CoQ10 and Curcumin have also garnered interest in NAFLD management, but are backed by very little evidence.
+Curcumin has also garnered interest in NAFLD management, but so far isn’t backed by tons of evidence.

-Both are well studied in other areas and if a given individual’s health concerns overlapped in those areas, it might be easier to justify their consideration.
+Some of these supplements are quite well studied in other areas and if a given individual’s health concerns overlapped in those areas, it might be easier to justify their consideration.